Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the suv segment and utilize the same 5-door suv body style and the 4 x 4 wheel drive system, it all comes up to the specific petrol engine choice they offer.
 The first one has a Volvo-engineered powertrain under the hood, a 3-cylinder, 12-valves 177hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 150hp engine designed by Nissan.

 SafetyThe fact that the Dacia got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, isn't really an advantage, taken the poor 3-star rating it received.
 Moving further on, let's take a closer look at some additional safety-related facts.
 Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
-Furthermore, taking kerb weight as an important factor into account, the Chinese car offers a considerable difference of 29% more metal.
+Furthermore, when it comes to weight, a factor that most people underestimate, the Chinese car offers a considerable difference of 29% more metal.

-ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Geely does have a slight advantage, when all the models are taken into account.
-These are the official statistics, while our visitors describe reliability of Geely with an average rating of 3.3, and models under the Dacia badge with 4.1 out of 5.
-The same official information place Atlas Pro as average reliability-wise, and Duster is more or less at the same level.That apart, owners of different cars powered by the same engine as the Chinese car rank it on average as 3.8, while the one under the competitor's bonnet gets 3.0 out of 5.
+ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Geely does have a slight advantage, all the models observed together.
+That's the official data, while our visitors describe reliability of Geely with an average rating of 3.3, and models under the Dacia badge with 4.1 out of 5.
+Independent research findings rank Atlas Pro as average reliability-wise, and Duster is more or less at the same level.That apart, owners of different cars powered by the same engine as the Chinese car rank it on average as 3.8, while the one under the competitor's bonnet gets 3.0 out of 5.

 Performance & Fuel economyDacia is a bit more agile, reaching 100km/h in 0.2 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 198 kilometers per hour, 2km/h less than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 6.8 liters of fuel per 100 kilometers (42 mpg), in combined cycle.